Understanding Encapsulation in Programming

 In this example:

-• The attributes __model and __year are private (denoted by double underscores), which means they cannot be accessed directly from outside the class.
+• The attributes __model and __year are private, meaning they cannot be accessed directly from outside the class.

-• The get_modelset_modelget_year, and set_year methods are the public interface, allowing controlled access to the private attributes.
+• The public methods get_modelset_modelget_year, and set_year allow controlled access to modify the private attributes, maintaining data integrity and security.

 Advanced Example: The BankAccount Class